 Marketing & Communications Coordinator – Dana Bruxvoort

 Dana is an M.A. candidate in International Development with concentrations in Forced Labor and Human Trafficking, Human Rights, and Research Methodology.
 She received her B.A. in Public Communication from Truman State University in Kirksville, Mo. and has a background in public relations and marketing.
-Dana has conducted educational and health outreach with vulnerable populations in Thailand.
-Her research interests lie in migrants’ rights, media representations of human trafficking, and trafficking interventions.
+Dana has conducted educational and health outreach with vulnerable populations in Thailand and most recently worked in Ghana, West Africa, managing a microenterprise project.
+Her interests lie in nonprofit management, media representations of human trafficking, and trafficking interventions.
 Dana manages the HTC website and blog and oversees all social media.

 Events Coordinator – Elizabeth Harrell